vavruska/phpBB-3.1-upcomingbirthdays/README.md

 ### 2. activate
 Go to admin panel -> tab customise -> Manage extensions -> enable Stop Forum Spam

-Within the Admin panel visit the Load or Borad Features settings and choose the number of days to look forward for birthdays.
+Within the Admin panel visit the Load or Board Features settings and choose the number of days to look forward for birthdays.

 ## Update instructions:
 1. Go to you phpBB-Board > Admin Control Panel > Customise > Manage extensions > Upcoming Birthdays: disable